HL7/CDA-ccda/input/pagecontent/supportingguidance.md

                                     </tr>
                                 </table>

-#### Understanding the ActStatus Model in C-CDA

-[Determining the Status of Clinical Statement]()(ADD LINK AFTER FIRST PUB) explains how a C-CDA Content Creator indicates and a C-CDA Content Consumer understands the status of a clinical statement (active, completed, etc.).
-While most C-CDA clinical statements are completed, a few, like Problem Concern Entry and Medication Activity, use Act.statusCode with a value set binding to convey their state.
-This value set, derived from the HL7ActStatus code system, follows the RIM state model.
-Each clinical statement pattern definition has a static Act.statusCode value set.

-The Act.statusCode depends on an act's components, including effectiveTime and relevant clinical status observations.
-For further details on addressing Act.statusCode state model challenges, refer to the ActStatus row in the guidance table for specific entry templates listed below.
 #### How Negation Works in C-CDA Templates

 C-CDA entry templates include a negationInd attribute for Act classes (act, procedure, encounter, substanceAdministration, supply, and observation).
 When Act.negationInd is set to "true," it asserts that the Act as a whole is negated.
 Certain properties like Act.id, Act.moodCode, and participations remain unaffected and retain their original meaning.